aery32/aery32/README.md

 ## Release notes
 ### Changelog for the next release

-- New modules
+- New modules:
-  - Flash controller.
+  - Flash Controller.
 How to operate with the chip internal flash, see `examples/writing_flash.cpp`.
+  - Pulse Width Modulation (PWM).
-- New module functions
+- New module functions:
   - `adc_hasoverrun()` tells if the conversion has been overrun.
-- Build system enhanced to compile .c sources.
-- Link with the libm (math lib) by default.
-This has been considered to be a good practice in AVRFreak forum.
 - Project file added for Sublime Text 2
   - Open ST2, select `Project/Open Project...` and open `aery32.sublime-project`.
 Then select `Tools/Build System` and check Aery32.
 Now you can build the project by pressing Ctrl+B. Ctrl+Shift+B programs the board.
 - Backward compatiblity breaks in module functions
   - ADC `isready()` functions removed.
 Use `adc_isbusy()`.
 Closes gh-6.
   - `rtc_init()` parameter list was reorganized.
 Closes gh-7.
+- Changes to build system:
+  - Link with the libm (math lib) by default.
+This has been considered to be a good practice in AVRFreak forum.
+  - Enhanced to compile .c sources.
+  - Do not force -O0 optimization for debug.
+  - $(MAKE) wrapped with "" to achieve robust import to Atmel Studio 6.

 ### v0.2.1